Stored Cross-Site Scripting (XSS) attacks are a type of security vulnerability that occurs in web applications.

 Stored XSS attacks involve the storage of malicious scripts on the server and their execution when the stored content is retrieved and displayed to users.
 This is distinct from Reflected XSS, where the script is immediately reflected back to the user as part of the response to a request.
 Proper input validation, output encoding, and security policies are essential to prevent such vulnerabilities.

-Other recent questions and answers regarding Cross-site scripting:
+Other recent questions and answers regarding Cross-Site Scripting (XSS):

-- What is cross-site scripting (XSS) and why is it a significant security concern for web applications?
+- What is Cross-Site Scripting (XSS) and how does it pose a threat to web applications?

-View more questions and answers in Cross-site scripting
+View more questions and answers in Cross-Site Scripting (XSS)